ocpi/ocpi/status_codes.md

 ## 2xxx: Client errors

-Errors a server detected in the message sent by an client: The client did something wrong
+Errors a server detected in the message sent by a client: The client did something wrong

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Code | Description                             |